-The Company's core philanthropic initiative is Samuel Adams Brewing the American Dream®.
-In partnership with ACCION, one of the nation's largest non-profit micro-lenders, the program supports small business owners in the food, beverage, and brewing industries through access to business capital, coaching, and new market opportunities.
+A core philanthropic initiative is Samuel Adams Brewing the American Dream®.
+In partnership with Accion Opportunity Fund, the nation's largest non-profit micro-lender, as well as other local non-profit partners, the program supports small business owners in the food, beverage, and brewing industries through access to business capital, coaching, and new market opportunities.
 The goal is to help strengthen small businesses, create local jobs and build vibrant communities.
-Since the inception of the Samuel Adams Brewing the American Dream program in 2008, the Company and ACCION have worked together to loan more than \$64 million to more than 3,200 small business owners who have subsequently repaid these loans at a rate of more than 95%.
+Since the inception of the Samuel Adams Brewing the American Dream program in 2008, the Company and partners like Accion Opportunity Fund have worked together to loan more than \$74 million to nearly 3,500 small business owners who have subsequently repaid these loans at a rate of more than 95%.
 The loan repayments received are reinvested into the program.
-Boston Beer employees, together with local business partners and community organizations, have provided coaching and mentoring to more than 12,000 business owners across the country.
+Boston Beer employees, together with local business partners and community organizations, have provided coaching and mentoring to more than 13,000 business owners across the country.
 These efforts have helped to create or maintain more than 9,000 local jobs.